 There are two main types of DCA spaced across time intervals (time-DCA), price intervals (price-DCA), or both (double-DCA).
 They are fundamentally different and carry different risks.

-In the two examples below, we want to close the deal with 1%.
+We want to close the deal with 1% in the two examples below.
 In the instance with no martingale, the bot buys one coin every time the price decreases by 1%, it fills 5 orders covering a deviation of 4% in a price decrease, so to close in profit, it requires a price increase of 3.1% from the last order.

 In the example with Martingale, the price only needs to increase by 2.3% from the last order to close in 1% profit, and we also sell more coins making more profit than with the previous bot.